treeverse/lakeFS/docs/deploy/k8s.md

 Options to do so include a Kubernetes Service of type `LoadBalancer`, or a Kubernetes Ingress.
 By default, lakeFS operates on port 8000, and exposes a `/_health` endpoint which you can use for health checks.

+Nginx Ingress Controller has a default client's body size of 1 MB.
+Checkout their [documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#custom-max-body-size) for increasing the limit and more information.
+{: .note }

 ## Next Steps
 Your next step is to [prepare your storage](../setup/storage/index.md).
 If you already have a storage bucket/container, you are ready to [create your first lakeFS repository](../setup/create-repo.md).